You are at the top of the page

-Having travelled to Italy and seen the buildings of the ancient world and the Italian Renaissance, Inigo Jones decided to recreate something of their effect in rainy London, for King James I. Jones was fascinated by the order and logic of classical buildings, and by the style, shape and colour of classical architectural ornament.
+Inigo Jones had travelled to Italy and seen the buildings of the ancient world and the Italian Renaissance and decided to recreate something of their effect in rainy London for King James I and VI.
+Jones was fascinated by the order and logic of classical buildings, and by the style, shape and colour of classical architectural ornament.

 He made detailed drawings and notes, recording his observations on the ruins, palaces and churches he visited on his travels.
 Later, many of these shaped his own designs for buildings and masque scenery.